bfanselow/GO/README.md

 ## /LEARN
-Simple script to learn/test some of the trickier concepts in GO
+Simple scripts to learn/test some of the trickier concepts in GO